datacarpentry/NEON-R-Tabular-Time-Series/_posts/R/dc-tabular-time-series/2016-1-08-TS01-Time-Series-Metadata.md

 layout: post
 title: "Time Series 01: Why Metadata Are Important & How to Work with Metadata in Text & EML Format"
 date:   2015-10-24
-authors: [Leah A. Wasser, Carl Boettiger]
+authors: [Leah A. Wasser, Megan A. Jones, Marisa Guarinello]
-contributors: [Megan A. Jones]
+contributors: []
 dateCreated:  2015-10-22
 lastModified: 2016-02-16
 packagesLibraries: []